Leniolabs/promptwizard/README.md

         Elo method to evaluate them, it should be just a list of strings.
 If you are going to use the methods classification, equal or includes, it should be a list of tuples with two elements, where the first element is the test case and the second element is the correct response to the test.
-Remember that if you decide to use classification, only a boolean value is allowed as a response. the form of your test cases has to be, in case of selecting the elovalue.Elo method:
+Remember that if you decide to use classification, only a boolean value is allowed as a response. the form of your test cases has to be, in case of selecting the Elo method:
             -'Test1'
             -'Test2'...
-        If you choose the methods classification.Classification, equal.Equal, includes.Includes they must be of the form:
+        If you choose the methods Classification, Equals, Includes they must be of the form:
             -inout: 'Test1'
             output: 'Answer1'
             -inout: 'Test2'
             output: 'Answer2'
-        And in case the method is function_calling.functionCalling:
+        And in case the method is function_calling:
             -inout: 'Test1'
             output1: 'name_function'
             output2: 'variable'